Nenglish7/Security-Guards/README.md

 ## Installation

 You should always use composer as your dependency manager.
 You can install composer at the [Composer Website](https://getcomposer.org/).
-Simply run the command below to install the Betelgeuse Star System.
+Simply run the command below to install the composer-engine.

 ```sh
 composer require nicholas/composer-engine